‘What do I write on my resume if I’m not active in orgs, have no internship experience, and have a mediocre QPI/GPA?’

 - Interacted with special education children every weekend for x months

-B: Obviously this part will differ greatly depending on what your NSTP was, but every single NSTP can be somehow translated into tangible resume value.
-You just need to be a little bit creative with your wording.
+This part differs depending on what your NSTP was, but every single NSTP can be somehow translated into tangible resume value.
+You just need to be a bit creative with your wording.

 Off the top of my head, the biggest problem would be apathetic Ateneans like me.
-But I’m sure there were on-ground problems you had to solve without the formator present.
+But I’m sure there were on-ground problems you had to solve without the formator present that you can highlight here instead.

 Drug Station, Inc.